suzylebel/myportfolio_2/README.md

 On all 3 pages the navbar, background image, and sticky footer are the same.
 The background image was taken from the sample images to complete the exact look requested by our proffesor, John.
 When the pages are shrunk the navbar has a dropdown bar and is responsive on all of the pages.

 ## Tech Used
 Built with:
-  -Html
+  - Html
-  -CSS
+  - CSS
-  -Bootstrap
+  - Bootstrap
-  -JS code from bootstrap for certain functions on HTML
+  - JS code from bootstrap for certain functions on HTML

 ## Code
 Using getbootstrap for the nav bar was super helpful as all I did was copy this navbar code from getboostrap.com and deleted a few extra things I didn't need.
 I undertsand each line of code but I did not have to write each line out! ```<nav class="navbar navbar-expand-md bg-light navbar-light">